morres83/dbus-mqttevcharger/README.md

 rm main.zip
 ```
 ⚠️ Check configuration after that - because service is already installed an running and with wrong connection data (host) you will spam the log-file

+### Debugging

+You can check the status of the service with svstat:

+`svstat /service/dbus-mqttevcharger`

+It will show something like this:

+`/service/dbus-mqttevcharger: up (pid 10078) 325 seconds`

+If the number of seconds is always 0 or 1 or any other small number, it means that the service crashes and gets restarted all the time.

+When you think that the script crashes, start it directly from the command line:

+`python /data/dbus-mqttevcharger/dbus-mqttevcharger.py`

+and see if it throws any error messages.

 ## Usefull links
 Many thanks. @vikt0rm, @fabian-lauer, @trixing and @Marv2190 project: